 Office Location

 Typically, the higher a particular location’s cost of living, the more expensive your treatment will be.
-Offices in expensive locations pay more in rent and utilities, which can drive up prices.
+Offices in expensive locations pay more for rent and utilities, which can drive up prices.
 If you have the opportunity to seek treatment outside of an expensive city, that could make your dental bonding a little more affordable.

 That being said, sometimes cities have more dentists per capita than suburban or rural places, which can create more competitive pricing.
 So it’s important to shop around and see the treatment prices of offices near you.